BLOG

 • Identify Emerging Trends and Future Needs: TNA can help organizations anticipate future skill requirements by analyzing industry trends, technological advancements, and emerging job roles.
 This proactive approach allows organizations to stay ahead of the curve and develop training programs that prepare their workforce for the future of work.

-Types of Training Needs Assessment
+Types of Training Needs Analysis

 There are three primary types of TNA, each focusing on a different level of granularity:

-Types of TNA
+Types of Training Needs Analysis

 Embed this infographic on your site: